gyromike/esp8266-NFC-doorlock-/README.md

     in this version the card / nfc data is stored in the SPIFFS memory

     20 cards are supported
-    2 slaved locks are supported
+   unlimited slaved locks are supported
     1 master  is used as the scanner for adding cards it can also be used as a lock

-you will need three blynk tokens.
+you will need blynk tokens.
 One for each lock.
-If you have fewer than three it will still work.
 You must have at least one.
-It will act as the master and the lock.
+It will act as the master and the lock if it is the only one.

     Nodemcu esp8266 and PN532 hardware is used